-World Languages writers have developed seven units to assist educators in implementing the New Jersey Core Curriculum Content Standard for World Languages at the Novice-Mid and Novice-High levels of proficiency.
+World Languages writers have developed seven units to assist educators in implementing the New Jersey Student Learning Standard for World Languages at the Novice-Mid and Novice-High levels of proficiency.
 They are available here for your review and feedback.
 The department will use your responses to inform the work as we continue to develop and revise student learning objectives (SLOs) and design assessments to measure the SLOs.

-As the Department moves forward with the Model Curriculum Project, additional resources will be provided to assist districts with implementing the Standard.
+As the Department moves forward with revising and creating model curricula, additional resources will be provided to assist districts with implementing the Standard.
 The SLOs are intended to provide clear targets to assist in the daily planning of lessons.
 Assessments will be designed to measure how well students have met the targets.
 Teachers are encouraged to use the assessment data to determine what additional learning experiences are necessary for students to meet each targeted CPI in a specific context.

-Please note that most CPIs are not meant to be mastered in one six-week unit.
-Most CPIs appear in several units and are assessed in multiple units in order to determine students' progression towards meeting the CPIs in a variety of contexts.
+Please note that most Indicators are not meant to be mastered in one six-week unit.
+Most Indicators appear in several units and are assessed in multiple units in order to determine students' progression towards meeting the Indicators in a variety of contexts.
 For each World Languages unit you will find an overview that outlines for the user the overall focus of the unit along with the specific emphasis for each strand/mode of communication.

 Below you will find the content/context for each unit.

 Unit 3 – Home, Sweet, Home